squaresLab/genprog-code/README.md

     * `testsuite`: runs the tests in `test/`.
 The testsuite is a work in progress and thus I make no guarantees about its functionality; this documentation will be updated as it is.

+3. Docker

+   The provided Dockerfile will build a docker image based on your local version of the code, otherwise roughly doing the above (OCaml 4.05, etc).
+Try:

+        docker build -t squareslab/genprog .

 3. General "repair" roadmap
 ---------------------------